This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 “overvolting” situation for the processor, since the upper level specified for

-the cpu by AMD is 2.3 volts, and it is safe to assume that .05 volts are lost between
+the cpu by AMD is 2.3 volts, and it is safe to assume that .05 volts are lost

-modification obtained system stability.
+This modification obtained system stability.

 The increased performance obtained from